Android Pay, now known as Google Pay, is a phone app that allows you to use your Android OS phone as a contactless credit card.

 The app is supported by most traditional and online banks.

 You need to register your card to your account to be able to spend.
-To do this you can use the card already linked to your google pay account, manually enter the details of a card.
+To do this you can use the card already linked to your Google Pay account, or manually enter the details of a card.
 In all instances, you will need to manually renter the CVC security code on the back of your card.

 You can add as many cards as you like to your wallet, simply select which card you'd like to pay from your 'digital wallet'.

-Android pay works much like a contactless card.
+Google Pay works much like a contactless card.
 If the till supports contactless payment you can simply hold your phone up to the payment terminal and pay.

 You don't need to open the app to pay, you just have to open the screen.
 You will be sent a notification of what you have spent and where.
 It is worth asking for a receipt in case you need to exchange goods or ask for a refund if they are faulty.

-It’s as secure as a contactless credit card, if not more secure.
+Google Pay is as secure as a contactless credit card, if not more secure.
 If you have security passcodes in place to login to your phone your card details won't be accessible.

 And should you lose your phone you can change your passcode or delete your data remotely with Android Device Manager.

-As with ApplePay there is a tokenisation system where your phone creates a unique number for purchases.
+As with Apple Pay there is a tokenisation system where your phone creates a unique number for purchases.
 Your card details are encrypted and are not transmitted when you make a payment.